Dhi13man/spring-multi-data-source/README.md

       scanned to find the entities related to the data sources.
     - `repositoryPackages`: An array of packages to scan for repositories.
 These packages are scanned to find the repositories related to the data sources.
-    - `masterDataSourceName`: The name of the master data source.
-It is used to generate the master beans and name the generated classes, packages, and property paths for the data source properties.
     - `datasourcePropertiesPrefix`: The prefix of the master data source properties in the application properties file.
-    - `hikariPropertiesPrefix`: The prefix of the Hikari data source properties in the application properties file.
-    - `hibernateBeanContainerPropertyPath`: The path of the Hibernate bean container property in the application properties.
+    - `generatedRepositoryPackagePrefix`: The prefix of the package where the generated copies of the repositories will be placed.
+The generated repositories will follow a specific naming format.
+If this is not specified, the generated repositories will be placed in the same package as the class where this annotation is applied, followed by `.repositories` and then `.<data_source_name>`.
     - `generatedConfigPackage`: The package where the generated master data source config will be placed.
 The generated config class with relevant beans will follow a specific naming format.
 If this is not specified, the generated config will be placed in the same package as the class where this annotation is applied, followed by `.config`.
-    - `generatedRepositoryPackagePrefix`: The prefix of the package where the generated copies of the repositories will be placed.
-The generated repositories will follow a specific naming format.
-If this is not specified, the generated repositories will be placed in the same package as the class where this annotation is applied, followed by `.repositories` and then `.<data_source_name>`.
+    - `dataSourceConfigs`: An array of `@DataSourceConfig` annotations.
+Each annotation represents a data source and its configuration.
+        - `dataSourceName`: The name of the data source.
+It is used to generate the date source beans and name the generated classes, packages, and property paths for the data source properties.
+        - `isPrimary`: Whether the data source is the primary data source.
+If this is set to `true`, the generated beans for this data source will be annotated with `@Primary`.
+Hence this should be set to `true` for only one data source.
+        - `dataSourceClassPropertiesPath`: The path of the data source class properties in the application properties.
+Eg. `spring.datasource.hikari` for Hikari data sources.
+        - `hibernateBeanContainerPropertyPath`: The path of the Hibernate bean container property in the application properties.
+This is needed to manually set the hibernate bean container to the spring bean container to ensure that the hibernate beans like attribute converters are managed by spring.

 ### @MultiDataSourceRepository